 Should You Share Your Stream Key?

 You should look to keep your stream key as hidden as possible.
 It is specifically assigned to you and your channel, and if it were to fall into the hands of an unwanted individual, it would be very easy for them to take over your stream without your consent.
-Be aware that there may be malicious people on the internet that may try to trick you into giving out your stream key.
+Be aware that there may be malicious people on the internet who may try to trick you into giving out your stream key.

 What to Do If Someone Gets Your YouTube Stream Key